Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 On the quickest of trips, I recommend 2 nights in Florence.
 It will feel rushed, but you'll have enough time to see the top sights in the city.

-For those not in a rush, this is a city I love to slow down.
+For those not in a rush, this is a city I love to slow down in.
 Personally, I think Florence is a better place to bake in extra time than Rome, Venice, and Amalfi.

 If you want to do several day trips, go wine tasting, shop, eat your way around the city...then you could easily spend 5 days in Florence.